Eschatologue/CM_wiki/docs/equipment/weapon/weapon-firearm.md

 **Gun weapons**, shortened as **guns** and often referred to as **firearms**, are unique mid-range to long-range weapons that use a special explosive charge known as '**cordite**' to propel projectiles over long distances.
 These weapons were brought over by the Londoners and are used exclusively by their people.

+## Firearm Rule

+Firearms are considered ranged weapons for the purposes of effects, abilities, feats, and spells that refer to weapons unless a restriction or limitation explicitly prevents their use.
+If an ability or spell refers to “ranged weapons” or simply “weapons,” firearms are included unless stated otherwise.
+However, if an ability specifies melee or non-ranged weapons, firearms do not apply

 ## Firearm Table

 The Firearm tables in this section shows the game’s main weapons.
 These table lists the cost and weight of each weapon, as well as the following details: